tmtmtm/bashible/docs/template.md

-##### template TEMPLATE_PATH RESULT_PATH
+##### template TEMPLATE_PATH [RESULT_PATH]

 Implements a very simple Bash templating engine.
 You can use it for substituting variables.
+If RESULT_PATH is ommited, defaults to /dev/stdout.

 Example: